rajeshdhar007/PowerBI_AzDO_OData/README.md

-# PowerBI  Azure Devops OData Configuration
+# PowerBI + Azure DevOps OData Configuration
 An OData query is used to connect to Azure DevOps using PowerBI to retrieve different metrics

 Sensitive File: It will not open if you dont have the access to this: